-Field of Work: prevention of patient falls in hospitals
+Field of Work: Prevention of patient falls in hospitals.

-Problem Synopsis: Patient falls have long been a common and serious problem in hospitals across the nation, causing substantial injury, even death.
+Patient falls have long been a common and serious problem in hospitals across the nation, causing substantial injury, even death.
 Researchers at the Washington University School of Medicine in St. Louis analyzed 183 patient falls at a local hospital over a three-month period and found that 42 percent resulted in some type of injury and 8 percent involved moderate or severe injuries, including lacerations, fractures, head traumas and one "cardiac arrest with death."
 The risk of serious injury from a fall increases with age, making older patients especially vulnerable.

-Synopsis of the Work: In 2006–2007, eight hospital organizations collaborated with the Institute for Healthcare Improvement (IHI) in Cambridge, Mass., to test a preliminary package of interventions aimed at preventing harmful patient falls.
+In 2006–2007, eight hospital organizations collaborated with the Institute for Healthcare Improvement (IHI) in Cambridge, Mass., to test a preliminary package of interventions aimed at preventing harmful patient falls.
 Informed by feedback from the hospital sites, an IHI team developed and disseminated a final package of strategies to prevent injuries from patient falls in acute care hospital units.